reimerb13/Baseball-Analytics-Practicum/README.md

 |---------------------:|---------------------:|---------------------:|----------:|-------:|
 |3,667|3,360|0.93|96.3%|3.7%|

  The Kappa value is 0.93.
-This indicates that there is a very good agreement between the model and the results.
+This indicates that there is a perfect agreement between the model and the results.
 The Corner2.rf2 accuracy rate was a little bit less accurate than the Corner2.rf accuracy.

  <img width="675" alt="image" src="https://user-images.githubusercontent.com/79723505/109395355-5a688380-78d8-11eb-9bbb-027b5e4e9533.png">